Onwards with the history Challenge, and we pick up the story somewhere in the sleeply backwaters of East Anglia… Which is apparently full of witches!

 We see no reason why Gunpowder, Treason

-should ever be botched into a 100 minute shambles with Robert Carlyle
+should ever be botched into a one hundred minute shambles with Robert Carlyle

 Anyway.
 It gave me a bit of an idea.
-Turns out there aren’t that many official Da Vinci Paintings in the world.
-If you include the disputed paintings the total comes up to 21.
-(22 if you count The evil jesus with the squinty eye) 20 of those are in europe:
+Turns out there aren’t that many official Da Vinci paintings in the world.
+If you include the disputed paintings, the total comes up to 21.
+(22 if you count Evil Jesus with the Squinty Eye) Twenty of those are in Europe:

 6 in the Louvre in Paris,